danielecappuccio/danielecappuccio.github.io/about.md

 <p>
 Hi!
 I'm Daniele, I'm from Rome and I'm currently getting a masters in computer engineering at Politecnico di Torino, with a focus on data science.
 I cope with machine learning, artificial intelligence, data mining and computer security.

-In my spare time I enjoy basketball, cinema, chess, reading and traveling.
+In my spare time I enjoy basketball, cinema, chess, reading, traveling, and memes.
 </p>